-For this pink floral cake I used this palette knife kit but you can use any palate knives you want.
+For this pink floral cake I used this palette knife kit but you can use any palate knives or paint brushes you want.
 I used the round palette knife for the petals and the smallest knife for the stems and big leaves.
 I used paint brushes for the detail leaves on the top of the cake.
 To color the buttercream, I used a tiny bit of rose pink for the petals and leaf green and forest green for the leaves and stems.

+When you’re happy with your design, paint on a very well chilled cake.
 Here are some other buttercream flower designs I tried:

-Once you’ve painted your frosting design you can use sanding sugar, sugar pearls, or other fun cake decorations like sprinkles or gold leaf foil sheets.
+Once you’ve painted the frosting design you can use sanding sugar, sugar pearls, or other fun cake decorations like sprinkles or gold leaf foil sheets.
 For this cake, I use yellow and white sanding sugar, with white sugar pearls.
 Some of the sugar pearls I covered in edible gold luster dust.

 Optional Cake Decorations:

-Tips for cake painting with buttercream
+Tips for cake painting

 - Start with a fully frosted and very well chilled cake.
 If the frosted cake is soft, it’s more difficult to paint.
 You can also paint on a fondant or marzipan covered cake.